tunjid/me/readme.md

 * Each model table on the server will have a sibling table that has a row that tracks a unique id that identifies a CRUD update (change_list_id).
 This unique id must have natural ordering.
 * CRUD updates to any model will cause an update for the change_list_id (akin to a new commit in git).
 * The client will then hit an endpoint asking for changes since the last change_list_id it has, or its local HEAD.
 A changelist of model ids that have changed will then be sent (akin to a git fetch)
-* The clients will then chew on the change list incrementally, updating its local HEAD as each update is consumed.
+* The clients will then chew on the change list incrementally, updating its local HEAD as each update is consumed (akin to applying the pulled commits).

 Real time updates are implemented with websockets via [socket.io](https://socket.io/).
 I intend to move the android client to FCM for efficiency reasons in the future.